-- 1. Touch the AUTO START CLOCK pad. - 2.
-Enter the correct time of day by touching the numbers in sequence. - 3.
-Touch the AUTO START CLOCK pad again.
+- 1. Touch the AUTO START CLOCK pad. - Enter the correct time of day by touching the numbers in sequence. - Touch the AUTO START CLOCK pad again.
 Time will be displayed with a colon between the hours and minutes.

-If power is interrupted, and then resored, 88:88 will show intermittently.
-When an incompatible clock time is entered, such as 13:61, two E's (EE) will show in the readout.
+If power is interrupted, and then restored, 88:88 will flash on/off every second.
+Touch the STOP/CLEAR pad; 1:00 will appear.
+Proceed to set as above.
+When an incompatible clock time is entered, such as 13:61, "ERROR" will show in the readout.
+Touch STOP/CLEAR pad to erase.